Mohitbasnet/All-About-OPPS/README.md

 # Encapsulation
 * We can access the private variable or data with the help of getter and setter methods.

+# Static Variable
+* Static variable is class variable which is same for all object. it is declare  like this Classname.Variablename eg, Atm.cid

+# Inheritance
+* The child class can access the data and methods of parent class. this if for code reusablity.
+Example-Udemy

+# Super keyword
+* By using thid keyword you can use the methods and variables of the parent class when you need, it overlaps the concept of method and constructor overriding.
 # Installation
 1. clone repo https://github.com/Mohitbasnet/All-About-OPPS